pulp-platform/occamy/target/fpga/README.md

 ### Reducing Occamy's Size

 First, the default configuration of Occamy is too large for the VCU128.
-Therefore, open `hw/system/occamy/src/occamy_cfg.hjson`, and reduce `nr_s1_quadrant` and `nr_clusters` (both to `1`).
-To make the changes effective in the RTL, navigate to `hw/system/occamy` and run the following command:
+You will need to generate the correct Occamy RTL files in the `target/sim` directory.
+From this directory (`target/fpga`) run:

 ```
-make update-sources
+make -C ../sim CFG_OVERRIDE=cfg/single-cluster.hjson rtl
 ```

+This will generate the Occamy sources in `target/sim/src`.
+Even if these sources are in src, they will be compiled for FPGA too (see `Bender.yml`).

-### Compiling the bootrom
+### Compiling the bootrom for Linux (HERO)

 To compile the bootrom you will need a riscv64 toolchain as well as u-boot pre-compiled.
 First goto `bootrom/Makefile` and modify the toolchain toolchain with : `CROSS_COMPILE ?= riscv64-hero-linux-gnu-`